Free Seed Project Gardening Guide

 Search for books written about gardening in your state or region.
 Go to the local bookshop or library, or do an online search.

-Where should you place your garden?
+Where to place your garden

-Where you have easy access
+Where you have easy access.

 You want to set your garden somewhere you will naturally pass by every day.
 If you tuck it into a remote corner of your backyard, you are more likely to neglect it.
-If getting to your garden is his own task, you are more likely to get lazy and not maintain it.
+If getting to your garden is its own task, you are more likely to get lazy and not maintain it.
 If you walk through your front yard daily to leave your house, your front yard could be a great spot.

-Near easily accessible water sources
+Near easily accessible water sources.

 If watering your garden is a hassle, you are more likely to neglect watering it.
 If you use a hose, check that it reaches all the plants.
 If you use rainwater, ensure the rain barrel is near the garden with a clear path between them.

-In an area with good drainage/Not too dry
+In an area with good drainage/Not too dry.

 Avoid planting in a low-lying spot that is always soggy and wet.
 Your plants will drown.
 Similarly, in a dry climate, stay clear of places most likely to dry out, such as the side of the house that always gets dry wind.
 Location varies drastically depending on whether you live in a desert, a semi-tropical region, or somewhere in between.

-In one location
+In one location.

 If you have several garden lots to water and maintain, you are more likely to forget or neglect some plants.
 Start in just one place, and once you establish that garden, you can start branching out.